Micklitodev/Micklitodev/README.md

   <img align="left" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />
 </a>   -->
 <br>
-My name is Mick, and I'm a skilled full stack Software Engineer hailing from the bustling city of Atlanta.
-My love for software stems from the thrill of ideating and bringing them to fruition with polished user interfaces.
-My projects are built with a keen focus on delivering exceptional experiences, sound architecture, and high-quality code.

-In addition to my passion for software development, I am also an avid open-source advocate.
-I find immense value in the collaborative nature of the open-source community and have learned extensively from its programs.
-Being able to share knowledge and work with others towards a common goal is something that truly inspires me. :)
+My name is Mick, and I'm a Enthusiastic full-stack Software Engineer based in Atlanta with a passion for crafting polished user interfaces and delivering exceptional user experiences.
+Highly skilled in building custom web applications using cutting-edge technologies like Next.js, React, GraphQL, Node.js and MongoDB.
+Committed to open-source collaboration and driven by a continuous thirst for learning and growth in the dynamic field of software development.

 Also, Take a look at my <a href="https://www.mickdev.me/" target="_blank">Portfolio!</a>